ROCm/hipFFT/README.md

 ## Quick CUDA porting guide
 * [Hipfy](https://github.com/ROCm-Developer-Tools/HIP/blob/master/hipify-clang) your code and fix all unspported CUDA features or user-defined macros.
 * Build it with HIP-nvcc and run on NVIDIA device.
-* Build it with HIP-hcc/HIP-clang and run on AMD device.
+* Build it with HIP-clang and run on AMD device.

 See more details [here](https://rocm-documentation.readthedocs.io/en/latest/Programming_Guides/HIP-porting-guide.html "here")

 ## Functions supported
 A list of [exported functions](https://github.com/ROCmSoftwarePlatform/hipFFT/wiki/Exported-functions) from hipfft can be found on the wiki

+hipFFT does not support hcc build directly, and HIP-hcc build will be deprecated soon.